BinTianqi/OwnDroidDocs/index.md

   tagline: A Device policy manager APP
   actions:
     - theme: brand
-      text: Start
+      text: Guide
-      link: /start
+      link: /Guide

 features:
-  - title: Feature A
+  - title: Easy to use
-    details: This is feature A
+    details: OwnDroid is easy to use.
 ---